 3. Test your climbing mettle at the Dumbo Boulders outdoor climbing facility.
 Round out the day with a great meal in the neighborhood at one of our family-friendly picks, or at the brand new Time Out Market.

 4. Putt-putt your Father’s Day away at one of these miniature golf courses or visit Red Hook’s indoor Shipwrecked Miniature Golf.

 RELATED: NYC Summer Fun Guide: Free Fun, Day Trips, Water Play

-6. Head to Brooklyn Bridge Park to view the public art installation Bridge Over Tree.
-While you’re there, hit up the Environmental Education Center and check out the 250 gallon aquarium housing some of the East River's resident critters.
+6. Head to Brooklyn Bridge Park to play, bike, skate, ride the carousel, view the new public art installation Bridge Over Tree, and hit up the Environmental Education Center and check out the 250 gallon aquarium housing some of the East River's resident critters.

 7. Head to Brooklyn Bowl in Williamsburg on Sunday to dance with dad at The Music of The Grateful Dead Father's Day Special, hosted by the Rock and Roll Playhouse.
 Stick around and bowl some frames!

 Try out paddleboarding and other sports at Adventures NYC in Central Park.
 Photo courtesy of NYC Parks

 8. On Saturday, enjoy Central Park’s Adventures NYC, an all-day FREE event that includes rock climbing, mountain biking, obstacle races, and more.